-If you like the war theme, in the military museum of Elvas, you will find the largest collection of bastion fortifications in the world, which were declared a World Heritage Site by UNESCO.
+If you like the war theme, in the military museum of Elvas, you will find the largest collection of bastion fortifications worldwide, which were declared a World Heritage Site by UNESCO.

 The museum can see different collections related to the military theme.
 For example, how were military vehicles, communications, and health services.

 There is an interpretation center where you can get a global idea of Elvas from a military, religious, civil, and archaeological point of view.
 Without a doubt, essential.

 Near the Castle, in the bastion of São João da Corujeiro, is the English Cemetery.

 This small cemetery contains five graves,

 - Three are from English soldiers who died in the battle of La Albuera (1811) or from wounds received in that battle,